Aswinprakash18/banana-plant-disease-detection/README.md

 This project is licensed under the MIT License.

 Contributors
-🚀  Developer & Researcher -aswinpraksh and sivasreeram
+🚀  Developer & Researcher -aswinprakash and sivasreeram